kabukky/journey/README.md

 in your browser.
 Fill out the information to create your Journey admin account.
 In the next step, log in using the user name and password you just provided.

-In the admin area you can:
+From the admin area you can:
 - create, edit, and delete blog posts
 - edit your blog settings
 - edit your user settings

-### 2. Configuration
+### 2. Configure Journey
-By editing the "config.json" file you should change the following settings:
+By editing the "config.json" file in your Journey root directory, you'll change the following settings:

 **"HttpHostAndPort"**